 All transfer students will be given a theory, aural skills and sight-singing proficiency examination for the purpose of determining the level of competency in these areas.
-If test results reveal deficiencies, transfer students will be required to remove such by enrolling and successfully completing one or more semesters of courses in the theory curriculum.
+If test results reveal deficiencies, transfer students will be required to remove such deficiencies by enrolling in and successfully completing one or more semesters of courses in the theory curriculum.